duckduckgo/content-blocking-whitelist/README.md

 # Content Blocking Whitelist

+These files are served: https://duckduckgo.com/contentblocking/...

 **Adding whitelist entries**

 To add a manual whitelist entry update the top section of trackers-whitelist.txt.

+**Adding new broken canvas websites**

+If breakage is detected of a website due to Canvas fingerprint protection there are two mechanisms to remove the protection:

+- broken-canvas-scripts.txt - Line separated regular expressions to match against scripts loaded into a web page.
+- broken-canvas-sites.txt - First party pages that are exempt of protection.

 **Updating the whitelist**